eggs rise more than 200% above inflation

 Other increases were verified in: mortar (139.4%) and sugar (110.51%).
 The average price variation, according to the survey, was 57.5%which represents 37.6% above official inflation, which was 19.9%, according to the Brazilian Institute of Geography and Statistics (IBGE).

 Did you see this?
-Chamber raises INSS payroll-deductible margin to 45%; Experts warn of high risk of indebtedness
+Chamber raises INSS payroll tax margin to 45%; experts warn of high risk of indebtedness

 One possibility for this increase, according to André Braz, economist at the Getulio Vargas Foundation (FGV), was the increase in egg consumptionto escape the high price of meat.